Just-Some-Bots/MusicBot/_docs/installing/openbsd.md

 ## OpenBSD 6.6

+WARNING: If you have the py3-PyNaCl package installed, the final `pip install` command will overwrite your system pynacl, which is likely newer, with pynacl 1.2.1, potentially breaking other packages.
+This can be worked around either by using a virtualenv (safe), or editing requirements.txt to remove the pinned version (at your own risk).

 ~~~ bash
 # Install Python and libraries available as packages
 doas pkg_add python # select version 3.7.4